DanAncona/djda/_drafts/nra-racism.md

 ### So Many Excuses

 I was reminded of this because of a conversation with a friend about guns, and how she finds so many of the pro-gun arguments so eminently reasonable.
 The NRA spends tens of millions of dollars a year on efforts to soften up otherwise upstanding liberals' willingness to fix this problem.
-(Their overall yearly budget runs to _a quarter of a billion dollars_, most of it raised directly from the gun manufacturers whose interests they represent far more faithfully than those of individual gun onwers) But they get politicians - Republicans, for sure, but also Democrats that cower before this messaging onslaught - to repeat their messages ad infinitum for them.
+(Their overall yearly budget runs to _a quarter of a billion dollars_, most of it raised directly from the gun manufacturers whose interests they represent far more faithfully than those of individual gun onwers) But their impact goes far beyond even their bloated budget.
+They get politicians - Republicans, for sure, but also Democrats that cower before this messaging onslaught - to repeat their messages ad infinitum for them.
 All that effort buys a lot of real estate in our brains.

 It's all lies.
 There are no good reasons for making military weapons available to heartbroken 19 year olds.
-There's only an endless, ever expanding list of focus-grouped, poll-tested excuses for not fixing the problem.
+There's only an endless, ever expanding list of cleverly worded, focus-grouped, poll-tested excuses for not fixing the problem.
 There's just continuing with the status quo and more dead kids, or there's
 [change](http://alwaysforwardus.com/stopmassacres/).

 My sense is that like most Americans, most gun owners aren't individually super prejudiced.
 They probably have higher than average amounts of [sorority racism](https://splinternews.com/sorority-members-are-not-happy-with-chris-rocks-oscars-1793855049).
-The problem is that their racial fears and resentments can absolutely be played on, like with the mailer above:
+The problem is that their racial fears and resentments can absolutely be played on, like with the mailer above.
+This summarizes it neatly:

 <center>
 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">This ad doesn’t even mention gun owners or gun rights because that’s not what the NRA is about.<br><br>The NRA is about making one half of America believe that the other half of America hates them, so that they’re angry and scared and buy more guns and make gun manufacturers richer.</p>&mdash; Jon Favreau (@jonfavs) <a href="https://twitter.com/jonfavs/status/967830098924650496?ref_src=twsrc%5Etfw">February 25, 2018</a></blockquote>